Limnerslease: The Artists' Home

 Upon the death of George in 1904, Mary made Limnerslease her permanent residence.
 She became a recognised figure within the local community as both an artist and the keeper of George's legacy in the form of the Watts Gallery and The Annals, the biography she published on the life and thoughts of her dear husband.

 Following Mary's death in 1938, Limnerslease became separated from the Watts Gallery estate.
 In the 1950s it was divided into three separate residences, and considerable changes were made to the east wing where George and Mary's studios had been.

 Watts Gallery Trust has now secured the east wing of Limnerslease and has transformed it into Watts Studios, a new museum that has reinstated George's studio and has a dedicated gallery to the work of Mary, also telling the story of the Wattses' time in Compton.

 Watts Gallery Trust continues to fundraise to save the rest of the house and preserve it for the future.

-Access to the main house, Limnerslease is currently by guided tour only, every Tuesday, Friday and Saturday at 12 & 2pm.
+Access to the main house, Limnerslease is currently by guided tour only, Tuesday - Saturday.
 Click here to book a place on a Limnerslease Tour.